hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 ## Metadata

 Use metadata to provide descriptive information, instructions, or to label a CodeBlock.
-Metadata is optional, but can help to provide additional context about a specific block of code.
-Either a title, or a description can be used within metadata, we recommend treating them similarly to a [form label](/components/form/primitives#formlabel) and [helper text](/components/form/primitives#helpertext).
+Metadata is optional, but including a title or description can help to provide additional context about a specific block of code.
+We recommend treating these elements similarly to a [form label](/components/form/primitives#formlabel) and [helper text](/components/form/primitives#helpertext).

 **Insert image of metadata**